Activities in Ann Arbor--for details, ask

 - The Lernen to Talk Show: A student who went to Germany for a year in 2011/12 created a series of 6-7 minute videos once a week to document his progress in the language, each of them carefully subtitled (and often also annotated) in ways that actually also show you some of the mistakes he makes as he speaks.
 Watching these carefully could be both instructive and inspiring, and is also great listening practice.

 - extr@ auf Deutsch: Entertaining soap-opera spoof about Sam, an American eager to learn German, who generates a lot of excitement when he bursts into the problematic love triangle of Sascha, Nic (who loves Sascha), and Sascha's roommate Anna (who loves Nic).
 The series, made for language learners, consists of 13 episodes, each divided into 3 6-10-minute parts.
 The German is simple, clear, and useful, and the videos are captioned to help you follow along.
 The exaggerated laugh-track lets you know when a joke has been made, and some of the jokes are funny.
+The link takes you to the first episode; find the others via the related links.

 - Yabla German Great site, but not free - but see below re: how to sign up for free through the LRC.